scaramacai/ggwm/README.md

 I also included in the code the ["Simple Dynamic Strings library for C"](https://github.com/antirez/sds) by Salvatore Sanfilippo, to simplify manipulating strings.
 For now, its use was limited to the files I changed or added, but it would be nice to replace with sds code here and there, where strings are used.

-if you download from Github use the **schrift-branch** to get the updated code.

 To build ggwm you will need a recent C compiler (gcc works), X11, and the "development headers" for X11 and Xlib.
 If available and not disabled at compile time, ggwm  will also use